Zeioth/django-dual-authentication/README.rst

 -  Jul 2020: All it's working fine.
 No changes.
 -  sep 2021: All it's working fine.
 No changes.
 -  Jun 2022: All it's working fine.
 No changes.
+-  Jan 2023: All it's working fine.
+No changes.